oracle/node-oracledb/doc/api.md

 Node-oracledb internally uses Oracle *LOB Locators* to manipulate long object (LOB) data.
 LOB Prefetching allows LOB data to be returned early to node-oracledb when these locators are first returned.
-This is similar to the way [row prefetching](#rowprefetching) allows for efficient use of resources and [round-trips][124] between node-oracledb and the database.
+This is similar to the way [row prefetching](#rowprefetching) allows for efficient use of resources and [round-trips](#roundtrips) between node-oracledb and the database.

 Prefetching of LOBs is mostly useful for small LOBs.